There are many different kinds of discussion groups on the Fediverse, but the most common works like this:

-- Posts from that group will start appearing in your Home timeline
+- After you’ve followed a group’s account, posts from that group will start showing up in your main timeline

-- If you want to post something to the group, just include its account address in a public post
+- If you want to post something to a group you follow, mention the group in your post

 - If you want to leave a group, unfollow it